reasonableprototype/reasonableprototype.github.io/_posts/2017-09-01-hypothesis-to-enhancements.md

    * What are the functionalities you use frequently and rarely?
    * What are the typical steps you follow to build a chart?
    * Do you use all inner label options and size by options?
-   * How do you use color for this feature?
+   * How do you use colour configuration for this feature?
 2. What would make this feature more useful – potential use cases?
    * Improve clarity in control panel?
    * Eliminate or hide some of the advanced options?